-Normally you benefit from Real User Monitoring only after you’ve installed Dynatrace OneAgent.
-Agentless monitoring is meant to be used in cases that you don't have access to your web server and therefore you cannot install OneAgent.
-Otherwise installation of Dynatrace OneAgent is recommended for the following reason:
+Agentless monitoring is meant to be used in cases where you don't have access to your web server and therefore can't install OneAgent.
+However, before deciding on a third-party library, consider the following points: The full benefits of Real User Monitoring can be obtained only after you’ve installed Dynatrace OneAgent.
+The installation of Dynatrace OneAgent is highly recommended for the following reasons:

 Before you begin

 Select Deploy Dynatrace from the navigation menu and then click Set up agentless or AMP monitoring.
 You can alternatively select Applications from the navigation menu, click Monitoring settings in the top right corner and select Set up agentless or AMP monitoring.

 Manual injection options